JacksonSabol/Flux-to-Redux-Todo-App/README.md

-# ToDo App - Playing around with Flux
+# ToDo App - Transitioning from Flux to Redux, and adding a "instant messenger"

 ## Getting started
 To run application, run